Slissak/promptyour-ai/PROJECT_GUIDE.md

     *   **Cause:** Circular dependency between `env.py`, `database.py`, and `models.py` due to `Base` definition and imports.
     *   **Resolution:** Extracted `Base` class into `src/backend/app/db/base_class.py` and adjusted imports in `database.py`, `models.py`, and `env.py`. **(Resolved)**

-4.  **`psycopg2.OperationalError: could not translate host name "db.dvafcvbeqltbepwidjzb.supabase.co" to address: nodename nor servname provided, or not known` during Alembic autogenerate:**
+4.  **`psycopg2.OperationalError: could not translate host name "db.dvafcvbeqltbepwidjzb.supabase.co" to address: nodename nor servservname provided, or not known` during Alembic autogenerate:**
     *   **Cause:** The `DATABASE_URL` was pointing to a direct Supabase connection that was not IPv4 compatible, and the system's DNS could not resolve it.
 This was compounded by an environment variable overriding the `.env` file.
     *   **Resolution Attempted:**
         *   Identified the need to use the Supabase Session Pooler URI.